janwillembuist/SeismicPro/README.md

 stacking_pipeline.run(BATCH_SIZE, n_epochs=1)
 ```

+## Tutorials
-You can get more familiar with the framework and its functionality by reading [SeismicPro tutorials](tutorials).
+You can get more familiar with the framework and its functionality by reading [SeismicPro tutorials](https://github.com/gazprom-neft/SeismicPro/tree/tutorials/tutorials).

 ## Citing SeismicPro